MahdiAhmadiKamal/PyLearn7-Data-Science/PyLearn7-Assignment37/readme.md

-# Introduction to to Machine Learning 🧠🦾
+# Introduction to Machine Learning 🧠🦾

 ## Numbers Dataset
 The image below is cropped to create a dataset with 10 directories.
 Each directory contains 500 images corresponding to one of the numbers 0 to 9.